 C2 has the following built-in primitive types:

-There is also a builtin void type, used for pointers (eg void*) For convenience, the char keyword is also available and is identical to the int8 type.
+For convenience, the char keyword is also available and is identical to the i8 type.

-Note that C2 does not have any type specifiers like signed, unsigned, long, short, etc.
+Note that C2 does not have any type specifiers like signed, unsigned, long or short.

-The c2compiler always has a pseudo module called c2.
-This module is used to store some language symbols such as min/max values and things like build time, etc. For each integer type there exists a min/max value:
+The C2 compiler always has a pseudo module called c2.
+This module is used to store some language symbols such as min/max values and things like build time, etc. For each integral type there exists a minimum and maximum value:

-It also includes some C type for mapping C declarations in libraries to C2 interface types.
+It also includes some C types for mapping C declarations in libraries to C2 interface types.
 See External Libraries for more information.

 void* a; Point b;